-In particular, the authors would like to acknowledge the organizations involved with the development of Standard Plan A (2008) including:
+In particular, the authors would like to acknowledge the organizations involved with the development of Standard Plan A (2008) including: The Structural Engineers Association of Northern California of Strengthening ഗ Dwelling Cripple Walls in Frame arthquake Wood-Ш and reference only. / Having Jurisdiction.

-- The Structural Engineers Association of Northern California (SEAONC) - The Association of Bay Area Governments (ABAG) - California Building Officials (CALBO) Emergency Preparedness Committee - Earthquake Engineering Research Institute, Northern California (EERI-NC) - ICC, TRI-Chapter (East Bay, Peninsula, Monterey Bay) - · The City of San Leandro r instruction and reference only. the Authority Having Jurisdiction.
+- (SEAONC) - The Association of Bay Area Governments (ABAG) - The California Building Officials (CALBO) - · Earthquake Engineering Research Institute, Northern California (EERI-NC) - ICC, TRI-Chapter (East Bay, Peninsula, Monterey Bay) - · The City of San Leandro or instruction are the Authority F for i